 -

-Faster knowledge transfer and reduced knowledge silos Pair programming as an engineering method can improve architecture quality and actively reduce knowledge silos in the team.
-When internal product knowledge and external engineering know-how are systematically shared, a more robust knowledge base emerges that carries the product even through team changes.
+Faster knowledge transfer, fewer silos.
+When internal product knowledge and external engineering know-how are shared systematically (pair programming helps here), the knowledge base carries the product even through team changes.

 -

-Lower error rate in production Structured partner models with code reviews, defined testing processes, and shared quality standards significantly reduce the number of critical production errors.
-A single uncaught database error or security leak can be not only technically expensive for a SaaS startup but also damage customer trust.
+Lower error rate in production.
+Code reviews, defined testing processes, and shared quality standards cut critical production errors.
+A single uncaught data-isolation or security bug is expensive both technically and in customer trust.

 -